 Kerns initially thought to purchase the building through the HK Community Fund, but he found that it was legally more straightforward to form a for-profit LLC to purchase the building.

 "We did have multiple offers on the building," said Farnsworth, "But the one settled on today is the one that's the most workable and allows both to achieve their objectives in the transaction."

 Kerns will not receive any abatements from the town.
 Upon the sale, the building is being transferred onto the tax rolls.
-Previously, the Woman's Club had worked out a short-term payment in lieu of taxes — or PILOT — with the town after the town sued the club in Essex County Tax Court over the tax-exempt status of the building.
+Previously, the Woman's Club had worked out a short-term payment in lieu of taxes — or PILOT — with the town after the.
 The building, which was included by vote of the Township Committee in the Maplewood Village Alliance special improvement district last year, will also pay an assessment based on its real property taxes to the Alliance.